utsavkumar-280/talk-banana-minions/README.md

 # talk-banana-minions
-This is simple VanillaJs app.It translates any English text into the language of Minions.
+### This is simple VanillaJs app.
+It translates any English text into the language of Minions.
 I've used Funtranslations api for building this app.